- Asthma Center

 Are teen volunteers accepted?

-Teens, ages 14-17, are invited to apply for the summer program beginning in March.
+Teens, ages 15 to 17, are invited to apply for the summer program beginning in March.
 This program has become extremely popular and spots fill up fast!
-Applications are made available online in early March and we encourage applying as soon as the applications are posted.
+Application packets are made available online in early March and we encourage applying as soon as the applications are posted.
 Visit our Teen Volunteer Program webpage for additional information.